 Do you have any problems with the local authorities?

-- No. In fact, various government agencies are starting to recognize the city’s rat problem and we’ve seen new feral cat programs popping up in several neighborhoods, often supported by the local alderman.
+- Not many.
+In fact, local government agencies are starting to recognize the city’s rat problem and we’ve seen new feral cat programs popping up in several neighborhoods, often supported by the local alderman.
 Chicago’s best hope of combating its rat problem is with feral cats, in our opinion.
 We have received tremendous support from the local agencies on this program and we applaud their efforts in advancing the program.